 - co-operating fully with any accident or incident investigation.

-- The Health and Safety Manager is responsible for:
+- The Health, Safety and Wellness Manager is responsible for:

 - ensuring that procedures for the reporting of accidents and incidents are communicated to staff, students, contractors and visitors to the University